 - Pumpkin Spice Pull Apart Bread – video too!

 You can also add ingredients to the mix to give the pumpkin pancakes some extra flavor.
 Some of my favorite add-ins are mini chocolate chips, pecans, raisins, or a little bit of cocoa powder.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+The nutrition information is calculated automatically.
+I cannot guarantee its accuracy.
+If this data is important to you, please verify with your trusted nutrition calculator.

 Serving Size: 1